ValidMind for model development 3 — Integrate custom tests

 ✅ High Pearson Correlation

-The High Pearson Correlation test evaluates the linear relationships between feature pairs to identify potential redundancy or multicollinearity.
-The results table presents the top ten absolute Pearson correlation coefficients among feature pairs, along with their Pass/Fail status relative to the threshold of 0.3.
-All reported coefficients are below the threshold, and each feature pair is marked as Pass.
+The High Pearson Correlation test evaluates the linear relationships between feature pairs to identify potential redundancy or multicollinearity within the dataset.
+The results table presents the top ten absolute Pearson correlation coefficients, along with the corresponding feature pairs and Pass/Fail status based on a threshold of 0.3.
+All observed coefficients are below the threshold, and each feature pair is marked as Pass.

 Key insights:

-• No high correlations detected: All absolute Pearson correlation coefficients are below the 0.3 threshold, with the highest magnitude observed at 0.1868 between IsActiveMember and Exited.
+• No feature pairs exceed correlation threshold: All absolute Pearson correlation coefficients are below the 0.3 threshold, with the highest observed value being 0.1917 between IsActiveMember and Exited.

-• Consistent Pass status across feature pairs: Every evaluated feature pair received a Pass status, indicating no evidence of strong linear relationships among the top correlations.
+• Consistent Pass status across all pairs: Every feature pair in the top ten list is marked as Pass, indicating no detected high-risk linear dependencies among the evaluated features.

-The test results indicate an absence of strong linear dependencies among the evaluated feature pairs.
-The observed correlation structure suggests minimal risk of feature redundancy or multicollinearity within the dataset based on the current threshold.
-All feature pairs meet the test criteria, supporting the interpretability and stability of subsequent modeling efforts.
+The results indicate that the dataset does not exhibit high linear correlations among the top feature pairs, suggesting a low risk of feature redundancy or multicollinearity based on the tested threshold.
+The observed correlation structure supports the interpretability and stability of subsequent modeling efforts.

 Parameters: